Meet our Editorial Team

-Margot Hillel has wide involvement in the field of children’s and young adult literature.
-She has been National President of the CBCA and President of the Australasian Children’s Literature Association for Research.
+Margot Hillel is an Emeritus Professor at Australian Catholic University.
+She has wide involvement in the field of children’s and young adult literature.
 Her research interests focus on constructions of childhood in children’s literature, and the history of children’s literature.
-She is on the editorial boards of a number of international journals, reviews widely, has published extensively in her field and has an OAM for services to children’s literature.
+She has judged many literary awards including the Prime Minister’s Literary Awards for Children’s and Young Adult Literature, the Phoenix Award, the New Illustrators’ Award, the CBCA Book of the Year and the Young Australian Writer of the Year Awards.
+She reviews widely, has published extensively in her field, and has an OAM for services to children’s literature.

 Rebecca Kemble is a librarian at the Australian National University Library.
 She is the former Administrative Assistant at the Lu Rees Archives, is currently on the LRA Management Sub-Committee, and was the President of the ACT Branch of the CBCA from 2007-2011.
 As well as reviewing for Reading Time, Rebecca also reviews for Magpies magazine.